alirezaedalat/assignment/README.md

 # assignment

 I used Postman for this test.
 From chai js framework in JavaScript.
-Which has 3 files
+Which has ‍2 files
 1. Includes json file
 2. environment variables file
-3. HTML report dashboard

 You can use Docker,Postman and cli to run the tests
 1. docker: https://learning.postman.com/docs/running-collections/using-newman-cli/newman-with-docker/